vseryakov/backendjs/README.md

              "next_token": ""
            }

-- `/message/get/unread`
-  Read all unread messages, i.e. the messages that never been issued `/message/read` call.

-  Parameters:
-   - `_read` - if set to 1, all returned messages will be marked as read automatically, so no individual /message/read call needed

 - `/message/get/sent`
-  All messages i sent
+   Return all messages i sent out.
+All the same query rules apply as for the archived messages API call.

   Parameters:
-   - `id` - id where i sent messages
+   - `recipient` - id of the recipient where i have sent messages
    - `mtime` - time before or after messages sent, defined by _ops parametrs

   Example: